gi0ni/nvim-config/notes.md

 3. Secondary escape available by default: <C-[> <===> <Esc>
 4. You can use jk to exit terminal mode for some reason.
 5. Accept code action from LSP with: <leader>i
+6. You can use ; to repeat the last motion.